Tidal deformability and other global parameters of compact stars with strong phase transitions: Equations of state and methods

 Concerning the current sensitivity of the detectors \citep{Abbott2017a}, what is actually measured is the {\it effective} tidal deformability $\tilde{\Lambda}$, defined as

 with $M_1$ and $M_2$ denoting the component masses.
-The equations are solved using a Runge-Kutta 4th order numerical scheme with a variable integration step (for details see e.g. \citealt{Press1992}) for a range of central parameters of the EOS (central pressure $P_c$, say) to obtain global parameters of NSs: their masses and radii in the form of the mass-radius $M(R)$ sequence.
+The equations are solved using a Runge-Kutta fourth-order numerical scheme with a variable integration step (see e.g. \citealt{Press1992} for details) for a range of central parameters of the EOS (central pressure $P_c$) to obtain global parameters of NSs: their masses and radii in the form of the mass-radius $M(R)$ sequence.